javascript-programming/jaav-tm/README.md

 ### RPC

 The section above is about calling the chain with the webclient, which is using websockets.
 For older browsers the functions above are also available by rpc get and post ajax calls.
-Please see `node\rpc\http.js` for the correspon ding end points
+Please see `node\rpc\http.js` for the corresponding endpoints